 Inside Science Minds presents an ongoing series of guest columnists and personal perspectives presented by scientists, engineers, mathematicians, and others in the science community showcasing some of the most interesting ideas in science today.

-(ISM) -- Mathematics and architecture are two sides of the same golden coin.
+(Inside Science Minds) -- Mathematics and architecture are two sides of the same golden coin.

 On the one side is mathematics, and its capacity to enhance the understanding of architecture, both aesthetic aspects such as symmetry and proportion, and structural aspects such as loads, thrusts, and reactions.
 On the other side is architecture, as an attractive setting that allows basic abstract and abstruse mathematics to become visible and more transparent.